NAB-khaoula/webserver/README.md

 * [NOTE](#NOTE)

 ## General info
+This project is an introduction to HTTP server.
+It can be tested with a real browser.
-FT_CONTAINERS is a re-implementation of the various container types of the C++ standard template library.
+HTTP is one of the most used protocols on the internet.

 ## Technologies
 Project is created with: